Being tight on room doesn't mean you need to be tight on creativity, as these small space design ideas prove.

 View this post on Instagram

-Bank beds are not just for children you know!
-If you've got a bedroom that's high on volume but low on floor space, why not consider commissioning a joinery to build you a bunk bed.
+Bunk beds are not just for children you know!
+If you've got a bedroom that's high on volume but low on floor space, why not consider commissioning a joinery to build you a bunk bed?
 That way, it'll fit perfectly, you'll be able to hide storage, lighting and electronics for a sleek finish and you can design it specifically for your needs.